 This is our go-to baked ribs recipe.
 Besides getting thumbs up from the hubby, these are the only ribs my oldest son has ever liked.
 There’s no need to gnaw on the bones, the meat slips right off.
 Mmmmm.

 The night before you plan to cook your ribs, mix up the dry rub.
-Divide it between your racks and rub across the surface.
+Divide it between your racks and rub across all surfaces.
 I like to place the ribs on a rimmed baking sheet and cover with plastic wrap before refrigerating them overnight.
-The flavorful rub is mighty potent with paprika, cumin, chili powder and a special barbecue mixture from Penzey’s (worth making a purchase!).
+The flavorful rub is mighty potent with paprika, cumin, chili powder, and a special barbecue mixture from Penzey’s (worth making a purchase!).
 It could permeate any uncovered food in the fridge!

 PRO-Tip: Rub your ribs with flavorful spice mixture the night before you plan to grill.
 A shorter time is fine, but if you have the opportunity to cover your pork ribs with the dry rub 24 hours ahead of time, they will be extra flavorful.